-In July 2017 a conference was held in Perth on the theme of the centrality of active nonviolence to Christianity.
-The Church of Scotland was one of the conference sponsors and the Church and Society Council was represented at the meeting.
+The Reclaiming Gospel Nonviolence conference was held in 2017 on the theme of active nonviolence in Christianity.
+The Church of Scotland was one of the conference sponsors.

 John Dear was a Jesuit priest, and director of the Fellowship of Reconciliation USA.
 He was an active participant at the Vatican conference, and helped draft Pope Francis’ 2017 Peace Day message.
 He is an inspiring speaker, drawing on his life of activism and witness for peace, and his theological writings on peace, nonviolence, and social justice.